intel/FdtBusPkg/Docs/Developers.md

 ### PciInfo.efi

-Tool for dumping BAR info for PCI devices.
+Tool for dumping BAR info for PCI devices or a specific PCI device.

 This might seem a strange tool to have in FdtBusPkg, but it is very useful in diagnosing PciHostBridgeFdtDxe, as it